michael-cummins/FedBack/README.md

 # Controlling Pariticipation in Federated Learning with Feedback
 **FedBack** brings control theory to federated learning: we cast client participation as a discrete-time dynamical system and control it with an integral feedback law layered on top of ADMM.
-This deterministic, event-triggered scheme reduces communication and computation by up to 50 % on MNIST and CIFAR-10 while ensuring global-convergence guarantees and eliminating client-drift.
+This deterministic, event-triggered scheme reduces communication and computation by up to 50 % on MNIST and CIFAR-10 benchmarks while ensuring global-convergence guarantees and eliminating client-drift.

 This work was carried out with [Güner Dilsad Er](https://is.mpg.de/person/gder) and [Michael Muehlebach](https://sites.google.com/view/mmuehlebach/) as part of my MEng dissertation at the [Max-Planck Institute for Intelligent Systems](https://is.mpg.de/lds/).
 The paper has been accepted to L4DC 2025 and can be viewed on [arxiv](https://arxiv.org/abs/2411.19242).